 So from the template, one can check with PHP or any other server-side language if a folder exists,

-/axZm/pic/zoom3d/[ID_of_article] and if yes display a button which opens AJAX-ZOOM in a lightbox,
+/axZm/pic/zoom3d/[ID_of_article], and if yes, display a button that opens AJAX-ZOOM in a lightbox,

 at fullscreen or embeds the player directly into the page.

 All you need in that case is to pass the path to the folder by

 To use live-support-chat, you need to have Skype installed on your device.
 In case live support over Skype is not available immediately, please leave us a message or send an email by using the contact form.